 For example, some people swear by keeping traditionally aggressive breeds, such as Mastiffs, and others have problems with traditionally popular breeds, such as Spaniels.

-The key is to research thoroughly, and identify warning signs such as health issues, ability to train, and possibility of biting.
+The key is to research thoroughly and identify warning signs such as health issues, the ability to train, and the possibility of biting.